Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Introduction

-In the era of digital signal processing, quantization is an inevitable process that maps signals to bitstreams so that they can be stored, processed and transmitted.
+Departing momentarily from heavy-tailed data, quantization is an inevitable process in the era of digital signal processing, which maps signals to bitstreams so that they can be stored, processed and transmitted.
 In particular, the resolution of quantization should be selected to achieve a trade-off between accuracy and various data processing costs, and in some applications relatively low resolution would be preferable.
-For instance, in a distributed/federated learning setting or a MIMO system, the frequent information transmission among multiple parties often result in prohibitive communication cost \cite{konevcny2016federated,mo2018limited}, and quantizing signals or data to fairly low resolution (while preserving satisfying utility) is an effective approach to lower the cost.
-Under such a big picture, in recent years there appeared growing literature on high-dimensional signal recovery from quantized data (see, e.g., \cite{boufounos20081,davenport20141,chen2022high,thrampoulidis2020generalized,jung2021quantized,dirksen2021non,dirksen2021covariance} for 1-bit quantization, \cite{thrampoulidis2020generalized,jung2021quantized,xu2020quantized,jacques2017time} for multi-bit uniform quantization), trying to design appropriate quantization scheme for some fundamental estimation or recovery problems.
+For instance, in a distributed learning setting or a MIMO system, the frequent information transmission among multiple parties often result in prohibitive communication cost \cite{konevcny2016federated,mo2018limited}, and quantizing signals or data to fairly low resolution (while preserving satisfying utility) is an effective approach to reduce the cost \cite{zhang2017zipml,hanna2021quantization}.
+Under such a big picture, in recent years there has been rapidly growing literature on high-dimensional signal recovery from quantized data (see, e.g., \cite{boufounos20081,davenport20141,chen2022high,thrampoulidis2020generalized,jung2021quantized,dirksen2021non,dirksen2021covariance} for 1-bit quantization, \cite{thrampoulidis2020generalized,jung2021quantized,xu2020quantized,jacques2017time} for multi-bit uniform quantization), trying to understand the interplay between quantization and signal reconstruction (or parameter learning) in some fundamental estimation problems.